neu-autonomy/Contingency-MPPI/README.md

 To recreate the sim results in our paper, run **nmppi_global_random.py** in '**branch_mppi/jax_mppi/**'
 ```
 cd branch_mppi/jax_mppi
-python nmppi_global_random.py
+python nmppi_global_random.py --solver snopt
 ```
 This will generate a random scenario and run each variant of our algorithms as well as the baseline algorithms, and save the results in a folder titled "**sim_results\*/**""
 ## Running Gazebo Simulation
-To run a sample of our algorithm on Gazebo, first open 3 terminals, and run the following commands (don't forget to source the workspace":
+To run a sample of our algorithm on Gazebo, first open 3 terminals, and run the following commands (don't forget to source the workspace):
 1. ```ros2 launch scout_ugv_sim empty_world.launch.py```
 2. ```ros2 launch branch_mppi nav2_costmap.launch.py```
 3. ```ros2 launch branch_mppi branch_mppi_node_sim.launch.py```